Find Us: 4805 Highland Knolls Rd, Suite 300 Rogers, AR 72758

 Tooth Extraction Aftercare

 After we remove your teeth, we will place gauze at the extraction sites.
 Ensure that the gauze stays on your extraction sites.
-Gauze will ensure a blood clot forms to protect the sites and prevent dry socket.
+Gauze will help form a blood clot to protect the sites and prevent dry socket.
 A dry socket is a painful problem that may occur if a blood clot does not form or is dislodged.
 It exposes the sensitive nerves at the extraction site.

 You must gently bite down on your gauze or apply pressure for 30 to 40 minutes.
 After that point, you can replace your gauze with new pieces until the sites stop bleeding.